Republic of the Philippines · digital nomad

 Overview

 The Philippines Digital Nomad Visa allows qualifying foreign remote workers to live in the Philippines while earning income from foreign employers or clients.
-It was established by Executive Order No. 86 in April 2025, with implementing rules rolling out across the agencies involved.
+It was established by Executive Order No. 86 (April 2025) and has been operational since mid-2025.
+Under that order the Department of Foreign Affairs (DFA) issues the visa - applications run through the DFA e-Visa system - while the Bureau of Immigration handles security checks and enforcement.
 It is aimed at self-supporting remote professionals rather than locally employed staff, and is not a settlement route.
-Availability and exact terms depend on the implementing guidelines.

 Eligibility